Benchmarking Information Scrambling

 In this work, we propose a solution to this task.
-Our approach is based on a novel quantum butterfly effect \cite{Yan2020Recovery,Sinitsyn2020Quantum} that can unambiguously distinguish scrambling and non-scrambling dynamics.
+Our approach is based on a novel quantum butterfly effect \cite{Yan2020Recovery,Sinitsyn2020Quantum} that can unambiguously distinguish scrambling and nonscrambling dynamics.
 Due to the global entanglement generated by scrambling, information becomes more robust against local perturbations, and hence, when scrambled and disturbed by local perturbations, can still be partially recovered through a reversed unscrambling process.
 In contrast, decoherence and errors only temper this effect and weaken the signal produced by true scrambling.
 In the following, we develop the underlying theory, introduce the benchmarking protocol, and apply it to a model problem of fast scrambling in the presence of decoherence.

 In chaotic classical dynamics, small perturbations in the initial conditions can trigger dramatic changes in the time evolution.
-This effect is well-known as the Lorenz butterfly effect.
-A few years before Lorenz, Bradbury in his famous story \cite{bradbury1952} introduced a variant of the butterfly effect.
-In this picture, one starts with an initial state in the present, evolves backward in time, applies a small perturbation, and then travels forward back to the present.

-These two pictures offer equivalent descriptions of the same classical butterfly effect (Fig.~\ref{fig:butterfly}).
-However, they exhibit subtle differences in quantum dynamics \cite{Yan2020Recovery,Cao2021Origin}: the overlap between the two trajectories (wavefunctions) in the Lorenz picture remains a constant during time evolution, due to the unitarity of (isolated) quantum dynamics.
-On the other hand, in the Bradbury's picture, the overlap between the two states at time $t=0$ --- the initial input state and the final output state after the backward and forward evolution loop --- does decay as a function of the evolution time.
+This effect is well known as the Lorenz butterfly effect.
+An (classically) equivalent picture of the butterfly effect was introduced by Bradbury \cite{bradbury1952}, where the perturbation is applied in the past (Fig.~\ref{fig:butterfly}).
+However, these two pictures exhibit subtle differences in quantum dynamics \cite{Yan2020Recovery,Cao2021Origin}: the overlap between the two trajectories (wave functions) in the Lorenz picture remains a constant during time evolution, due to the unitarity of (isolated) quantum dynamics.
+On the other hand, in the Bradbury picture, the overlap between the two states at time $t=0$---the initial input state and the final output state after the backward and forward evolution loop---does decay as a function of the evolution time.
 Moreover, asymptotically, the output state always contains partial information of the initial one, with the amount of information determined by the type of perturbation.
 This is in sharp contrast with classical chaotic dynamics, which on average smear all the initial information over the entire accessible phase space.
-For these reasons, we propose to call this phenomenon the quantum anti-butterfly effect.
+For these reasons, we propose to call this phenomenon the quantum antibutterfly effect.

-More precisely, the perturbation in the `past' can be described by a general quantum channel $\Lambda$:
+More precisely, the perturbation in the ``past'' can be described by a general quantum channel $\Lambda$:

 where $\mathbb{I}$ is the identity operator, and $M_k$ are the Kraus operators.
 The initial state $\rho$, after the Bradbury's process aforementioned, becomes

 where $U_t$ is the evolution operator for a time $t$.
 This process is also recognized as the quantum twirling channel of the perturbation $\Lambda$ \cite{Dankert2009Exact}.